kadiyalamani15/manabazaar-webapp/README.md

 [![EJS](https://img.shields.io/badge/Template-EJS-orange)](https://ejs.co/)
 [![Bootstrap](https://img.shields.io/badge/Frontend-Bootstrap-purple)](https://getbootstrap.com/)

-ManaBazaar is a system designed for invoice generation and inventory management for a grocery store.
+ManaBazaar is a Web App for invoice generation and inventory management for a grocery store.
 It is built using the MongoDB database, Express JS with Node.js server, and EJS for rendering templates, HTML, and CSS.
 Bootstrap is used for UI/UX design.

 ## Table of Contents
 - [App Routes](#app-routes)